petehanssens/serverlessdays-anz/src/tickets.md

 # Tickets

+Tickets for ServerlessDays ANZ 2024 will be going on sale soon, with early bird prices available!

+## Diversity Tickets

 We aim to keep ServerlessDays events accessible.
 A big part of that is making them financially accessible.
 The majority of ServerlessDays costs are covered by sponsors, which enables us to offer afforable tickets.

 In addition to afforable tickets we run a scholarship program for under represented minorities in tech, through **diversitytickets.org** which you can [apply for here](https://diversitytickets.org/en/events/487).